jimsimonz/bungee/README.md

-# 🎵 Bungee: Audio Time Stretch and Pitch Shift C++ Library
+# Bungee: Audio time and pitch library

 Bungee is a real-time library for stretching audio.
 It can:
 * Adjust the playback speed of audio without affecting pitch